 © Skypixel | Dreamstime.com

-Lyme disease is an infection spread by blacklegged ticks and deer ticks.
+Lyme disease is an infection spread by blacklegged ticks, also known as deer ticks.
 Statistics from the Centers for Disease Control and Prevention (CDC) indicate that about 329,000 Americans contract the condition each year.
 While Lyme disease symptoms aren’t necessarily serious, ignoring them could compromise your health and cause serious complications.

 To protect yourself, stay alert for these Lyme disease symptoms: